Porges/ways-to-play/src/games/pigeon-lottery/index.md

 At this time, the name “keno” (or “quino”) referred to a Bingo-like game from the 19th century (see the {%gameref keno-bingo %} article for more).
-This game used pre-printed sheets and randomly-drawn numbers, and is not directly related to the modern game of Keno, where sheets are marked by the players.{%fn%}As early as 1899, the Chinese game had been referred to as “Chinese Keno” to distinguish it from the existing Keno game.[@ChineseGamblersRaided]{%endfn%}
+This game used pre-printed sheets and randomly-drawn numbers, and is not directly related to the Chinese-derived modern game of Keno, where sheets are marked by the players.{%fn%}As early as 1899, the Chinese game had been referred to as “Chinese Keno” to distinguish it from the existing Keno game.[@ChineseGamblersRaided]{%endfn%}

 However, it seems that the Lyden brothers seized upon this opportunity to rebrand their game under the “keno” name.
 In 1935 Francis moved to Reno, where